-- Since towns and cities are geographically small, it’s easy to make weekend trips to nearby vacation destinations like Cape Cod, Nantucket, and Martha’s Vineyard.
+- Because towns and cities near Boston are geographically small, it’s easy to take weekend trips to nearby vacation destinations like Cape Cod, Nantucket, and Martha’s Vineyard.

 - The summers are mild compared to the more intense heat and humidity in southern cities.